dsheldon/covid/README.md

 # Bayesian compartmental models for COVID-19

+**Update**: if you're interested in running or modifying MechBayes, you probably want to use the repo at https://github.com/dsheldon/mechbayes instead.
+It has a streamlined version of the model we operated from roughly August 2021 until we stopped submitting forecasts with MechBayes.
+It has better scripting and less cruft.

 This repository contains code for Bayesian estimation of compartmental models for COVID-19 using [numpyro](https://github.com/pyro-ppl/numpyro) and [jax](https://github.com/google/jax).